Using broad match

 Mediterranean diet plans

 How broad match can help you

 You can set any or all of your search-targeted keywords to broad match to help you do the following:

 - Spend less time building keyword lists: You don't have to think of every possible keyword variation -- our system does the work for you.
-That's a time saver, since roughly 20 percent of the searches Google receives each day are ones we haven't seen in at least 90 days.
-This unpredictable search behavior can make it nearly impossible for you to create a keyword list using only exact match that covers all possible relevant searches.
+That's a time saver, since roughly 20 per cent of the searches Google receives each day are ones we haven't seen in at least 90 days.
+This unpredictable search behaviour can make it nearly impossible for you to create a keyword list using only exact match that covers all possible relevant searches.